-As we know, Mozilla is a user friendly and in demand browser that frequently changes its version in order to provide a better user experience.
+As we know, Mozilla is a user-friendly and in-demand browser that frequently changes its version in order to provide a better user experience.
 Recently, Mozilla announced that a big change in its browser’s version – 23 is on the way.
-The reason behind this hype is upcoming web standards that will ban Mixed SSL content on Firefox browser.
+The reason behind this hype is upcoming web standards that will ban Mixed SSL content on the Firefox browser.
 Many websites use mixed SSL content with non-SSL content on the same page like HTTP and HTTPS.

 “That means insecure scripts, style sheets, plug-in contents, inline frames, web fonts and web sockets are blocked on secure pages, and a notification is displayed instead,” Mozilla developer said in her blog post.

 Rather to break the pattern of web experience, this update will secure the web experience in a fresh way.

 Why say “NO” to Mixed Content:

 Why this update is coming?
 As per the security engineer of Mozilla “When the HTTPS page has HTTP content we called it a mixed content”.
 The webpage that the user is visiting is partially encrypted so attackers can easily take benefit of partially encrypted content.
 It is better to remove mixed content from the upcoming version and provides complete security to users.
 The Mixed content blocker will block HTTP requests on HTTPS pages.
 Mixing both HTTPS and HTTP can create an error message in your browser as well.
 To prevent such situation it is desirable not to use mixed up content with HTTP and HTTPS while developing your website.

 Larissa Co – a member of Mozilla’s user experience team has developed a security UX framework for a mixed content blockers that is described below.